elephantscale/es-training-new/jenkins/slides/Jenkins_labs.md

 ---

 ## Overview

-*In this exercise, you will be able to:
+* In this exercise, you will be able to:

-  -Create a new Jenkins Freestyle job with Gradle -Configure your Jenkins job to poll the changes from a Git project -Configure email notifications for failed builds -Build and run tests for your Java project
+   - Create a new Jenkins Freestyle job with Gradle
+   - Configure your Jenkins job to poll the changes from a Git project
+   - Configure email notifications for failed builds
+   - Build and run tests for your Java project

 ---